December 19, 2025

 Tirzepatide has quickly become one of the most powerful tools in employer-sponsored weight management.
 Originally approved for type 2 diabetes and now widely used for chronic weight loss, it helps people reduce appetite and lose weight at a pace that was difficult to achieve in the past.
 As coverage expands, health plans and employers are seeing strong early engagement and visible results.

 But as utilization grows, another significant risk is emerging that health plan leaders need to address.
-Along with fat, people taking tirzepatide also lose muscle.
-That muscle loss is not just a clinical side effect.
-It is a predictable cost driver that can weaken long-term outcomes, increase musculoskeletal risk, and erode long-term return on GLP-1 and GIP/GLP-1 investments.
+Along with fat, people taking tirzepatide may also lose meaningful lean mass.
+That is not just a clinical side effect.
+It can become a cost driver that weakens long-term outcomes, raises musculoskeletal risk, and erodes the long-term value of GLP-1 and GIP/GLP-1 investments.
 For plans focused on sustainability, better MSK outcomes, and stronger ROI, muscle loss is critical signal.

 Why tirzepatide creates downstream risk, not just short-term success